Deutsche Aircraft: History

 The Dornier 328 program began in the mid-1980s, with the turboprop entering commercial service in October 1993.
 The concept for the aircraft evolved over the years under the Daimler-Benz group, Fairchild Dornier and AvCraft Aviation.

 In 2006, 328 Support Services GmbH (328SSG) was founded and took over the Type Certificate (TC) rights for the Dornier 328 (D328).
 In February 2015, it was acquired by US aerospace and engineering company Sierra Nevada Corporation (SNC).

 Deutsche Aircraft began operations as an original equipment manufacturer (OEM) on 7 December 2020, with the support of its parent company, SNC.
 The headquarters of Deutsche Aircraft is at Oberpfaffenhofen Airport, near Munich.

+The company employs over 600 people representing more than 45 nationalities.
+Deutsche Aircraft describes its focus as sustainable regional aviation.

 Operations

 As the major supplier of parts for the Dornier 328 series, Deutsche Aircraft's Global Support Centre in Oberpfaffenhofen provides technical and engineering support for the in-service fleet of D328 aircraft.